James-Glennon/P/README.md

 ### Bugs

     A margin between the last paragraph element of the learn more section created a gap between the background colours of the main section and the footer, resulting in an uncovered line.
-After attempts to target this paragraph as a child of the h4 header with a paragraph sibling proved unsuccessful,
+After attempts to target this paragraph as a 'child of the h4 header with a paragraph sibling' proved unsuccessful,

         h4 > p ~ p

-    the footer was given a margin of minus 0.5 rem to cover the gap.
+    the footer was given a top margin of minus 0.5 rem to cover the gap.

 ### Validator Testing